ImperialOctopus/worlds-to-follow/docs/05-artistry.md

 ## Introduction

-This is a list of _suggested_ artistries.
+This is a list of _suggested_ Artistries.
 Artistries will depend on your setting, representing fields of art and craft available to study in that setting.
 For example, characters in a setting which hasn't invented metalworking won't be able to learn Smithing.

 :::info Advice